yyou/XamarinFormsPinDemo/README.md

     }
 ```

-And then attach the viewmodel class to the related page class.
+And then attach the viewmodel class to the related page class and make sure the hidden Entry gets focus when page is loading.
 ```C#
 public partial class MainPage : ContentPage
 {